 - forward texts and/or voicemails to email

-The only thing you pay for is making calls and sending texts to a few premium North American numbers, and other numbers around the world.
+The only thing you pay for when you have a US number is making calls and sending texts to a few premium North American numbers, and other numbers around the world.
 Typically, you’ll pay a few cents per minute/text to do so.

 That’s a lot of useful features for a mostly-free product!